This guide will teach you everything you need to know about BuzzSumo.

 There’s no doubt about it:

-But there’s a simple way to get around this problem: BuzzSumo’s Facebook Analyzer.
+But there’s a simple way to get around this problem: BuzzSumo’s Facebook Pages and Page Analyzer.

-That way, you can easily replicate unicorn posts that actually get organic reach.
+That way, you can easily replicate strategies that actually get organic reach.

 Let’s say you run a Paleo diet blog.

-This will show you what the most successful Facebook posts have in common (in terms of format, length, publishing time, and more).
+This will lead you to a full report on what the most successful Facebook posts have in common (in terms of format, length, publishing time, and more).

-For example, in the Paleo diet space, videos CRUSH other post formats:
+For example, for the top competitors in the Paleo diet space, images and videos CRUSH other post formats:

 So you’ve found a proven topic.